tjgrafft/Employer-SQL/README.md

 # Employee Database - SQL

 ## Objectives
-The purpose of this project is to Extract, Load, and Transform two databases I aquired from Kaggle that represent the pizza restaurants and their menus across the United States.
+The purpose of this project is to write SQL queries and schemas based off six CVS files related to company data to better analyze their departments and employees.

 ### Methods Used
 * Data Modeling